S-RM/wiskess_rust/README.md

     <summary>Click to show the parameters for `wiskess_rust.exe whipped`</summary>

     --config <String>
-        Required.
+        Optional.
 The paths to the configuration file, i.e. ./config/win_all.yml

     --data-source-list <String>
         Required.
 The paths to the file, folder of images, collections, etc. Must be separated by comma ',' or new line